 Students are able to choose from a broad range of GCSE and A Level subjects (and vocational equivalents) for study at Key Stages 4 and 5 respectively, with a highly personalised options process operating for each student.
-Courses such as the Prince's Trust Achieve provide well for the most vulnerable learners.
 The school has been increasing the offer of vocational courses, now with a particular focus on the Sixth Form.
 A programme of study in the Sixth Form for lower ability students, and in particular those from the SEND resource bases, is under construction.